 Rotary is a global network of 1.2 million neighbors, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.

-Rotary is an international membership organization made up of people who share a passion for and commitment to enhancing communities and improving lives across the world.
+Rotary is an international membership organization made up of diverse groups of people who share a passion for and commitment to enhancing communities and improving lives across the world.
 Rotary clubs exist in almost every country.
-Our members change lives locally and connect with other clubs to work on international projects that address today’s most pressing challenges.
-Being a member is an opportunity to take action and make a difference, and it brings personal rewards and lifelong friendships in the process.
+Being a member is an opportunity to take action and make a difference.

 WHAT WE VALUE